-The use of logs in any application is typically centered around logging unexpected application events, performance issues, failures or security alerts.
+The use of logs in any application is typically centered around logging usage and behavior, unexpected application events, performance issues, failures or security alerts.

 At ClicData we use logs extensively to monitor outliers, increase in activity, increase in errors, and hundreds of processes that take place every second.

 Typically the documents or tables storing these logs are frequently the largest in the entire application and can be difficult to use for the very purposes they were built for; to identify issues and resolve them.